Keyboard shortcuts

 tuple = (width=10cm, depth=10cm, volume=1l);

-Partially Unnamed Tuples
+Partially Named Tuples

 A tuple may lack identifiers for some or even all of its values.
 In such cases, these unnamed values within the tuple must all be of different types.